-E&I is a member-owned Cooperative that leverages the buying power of more than 4,000 institutions.
+E&I is a member-owned cooperative that leverages the buying power of a nation-wide membership.
 Current operations are funded through contract administrative fees (CAF) received from our suppliers; these funds allow the Cooperative to operate on a daily basis.
 CAF is generally paid as a percentage of total member purchases on a given contract.
 The CAF rate varies from contract to contract.
 E&I's overall CAF is under 1%.